samidh93/k8s_cluster_project/docs/ci-cd-setup.md

-# CI/CD Pipeline Setup Guide
+# KubeTodoApp CI/CD Pipeline Setup Guide

 ## 🚀 Overview

-This document explains how to set up and configure the CI/CD pipeline for the Todo application.
+This document explains how to set up and configure the CI/CD pipeline for **KubeTodoApp**.

 ## 📋 Pipeline Stages